These are as follows:

 We recognise that the consumption of energy, the use of non-renewable resources, water, plastics and packaging, and waste creation are all things we need to monitor and reduce in every part of our business:

-- Our 1,900-plus stores account for the largest share of our carbon footprint through the direct and indirect emission of greenhouse gases related to energy use.
+- Our stores account for the largest share of our carbon footprint through the direct and indirect emission of greenhouse gases related to energy use.

 - Our manufacturing and distribution sites have a significant carbon impact through energy use, with the additional elements of water, packaging and waste.